mehdihadeli/awesome-dotnet-core-education/docs/minimal-api.md

 - [marcominerva/MinimalHelpers.Registration](https://github.com/marcominerva/MinimalHelpers.Registration) - A lightweight library to automatically register all the Route Endpoints of a Minimal API project.
 - [csharpfritz/InstantAPIs](https://github.com/csharpfritz/InstantAPIs) - A library that generates Minimal API endpoints for an Entity Framework context.
 - [dj-nitehawk/FastEndpoints](https://github.com/dj-nitehawk/FastEndpoints) - A light-weight REST Api framework for ASP.Net 6 that implements REPR (Request-Endpoint-Response) Pattern
+- [DeeJayTC/net-dynamic-api](https://github.com/DeeJayTC/net-dynamic-api) - A library that turns your model into a fully working API, define your model as markdown, json or c#.
+- [NyronW/MinimalEndpoints](https://github.com/NyronW/MinimalEndpoints) - A light weight abstraction over ASP.NET minimal API